We don't just talk cars ... we teach how to buy them.

 Used TrailBlazer shoppers should note there was an important development in 2003 with the introduction of the popular North Face Edition trim package as well as the 290-horsepower 5.3-liter V8 in the extended TrailBlazer EXT.
 And in 2006, the Chevy TrailBlazer SS made its debut.

 Overall Cons: Aged design, unrefined interior with some lower-quality materials, mediocre handling for non-SS models, no third-row.

-Chevy Traverse: The Chevy Traverse is a vehicle that fills an important niche for those seeking the passenger and cargo capacity of a minivan with the sportier look of an SUV.
+Chevy Traverse: The first-generation Chevy Traverse made its debut in 2009 and was produced through the 2017 model year.
+The Traverse is a vehicle that fills an important niche for those seeking the passenger and cargo capacity of a minivan with the sportier look of an SUV.
 Sure, minivans are versatile and functional, but a growing market segment just can't live with its image.
 The result is a stylish crossover with a car-like ride and plenty of room.

 It's actually longer than the Honda Odyssey and seats up to eight passengers with a third row that even accommodate adults.
 The cabin is modern and attractive with a two-tone color scheme with chrome and aluminum accents, while the seating is comfortable and supportive as well.
 This is a family-friendly crossover with loads of features and top crash test scores.

 Powering the Traverse is a 3.6 liter V6 engine mated with a six-speed automatic transmission with manual shift control.
 This V6 produces a robust 281 horsepower and 253 pound-feet of torque in the single-exhaust-outlet LS and LT models.
 Output is even greater in the dual-exhaust-outlet LTZ, boosted to 288 horsepower and 270 lb-ft of torque.
 And all models are available in either front-wheel or all-wheel-drive.